KostaR99/Network_analysis/README.md

 5. Two small hand crafted graphs

 Epinions, slashdot and wiki-RfA are converted to undirected graphs.
 They can be found on <a href ="https://snap.stanford.edu/data/">this link</a>

+Things to add:

+Visualisations for graphs, better ui, graph-tool conversion for better performances.